bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 4/optional-catch.md

 Stage 2: NA
 Stage 2.7: NA
 Stage 3: 2017-07-28
-Stage 4: 2018-05-22<br>Last Commit: 2018-05-22<br>Keywords: #binding #grammar #omission #error #try #catch #feature #programming #variable #syntax<br>GitHub Link: https://github.com/tc39/proposal-optional-catch-binding <br>GitHub Note Link: https://github.com/tc39/notes/blob/HEAD/meetings/2018-05/may-22.md#conclusionresolution-7
+Stage 4: 2018-05-22<br>Last Commit: 2018-05-22<br>Keywords: #grammar #error_handling #error <br>GitHub Link: https://github.com/tc39/proposal-optional-catch-binding <br>GitHub Note Link: https://github.com/tc39/notes/blob/HEAD/meetings/2018-05/may-22.md#conclusionresolution-7
 # Proposal Description:
 This proposal makes a grammatical change to ECMAScript, allowing the omission of a `catch` binding in cases where the binding would not be used.
 This occurs